ViiSiX/ViiSiX/content/projects/image-butler.md

 +++

 ### What is Image Butler
-It's a simple image server writen based Flask framework.
+It's a simple image server written based on Flask framework.

 ### Installation
 Using pip